Subseries I: Bureau of Planning records, 1909-1979, undated

 Scope and Contents

-Other materials dating from the 1930s through the 1950s contain materials that illustrate the city's plans for a proposed ampitheater in Piedmont Park, a property extension for Oakland Cemetery, a proposed Veterans Administration hospital, land use studies, post-war growth plans, and transportation and parking plans.
+Other materials dating from the 1930s through the 1950s document the city's plans for a proposed ampitheater in Piedmont Park, a property extension for Oakland Cemetery, a proposed Veterans Administration hospital, land use studies, post-war growth plans, and transportation and parking plans.
 Other records produced in the 1970s include Neighborhood Planning Units news (NPU notes) which include updates on happenings in Atlanta neighborhoods, as well as printed materials.

 Dates